qunfengj/resume/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - X-ray astronomy
-  - Computational Linguistics
+  - Black Holes
-  - Information Retrieval
+  - Accretion Disks

 # Education to show in About widget
 education: